CodeZombieCH/boom/docs/CLI.md

 Example:

-Filter book where *title" matches the substring "for dummies":
+Filter books where *title* matches the substring "for dummies":

     boom book list "for dummies"